 - To increase vigilance awareness amongst employees, vigilance

-awareness sessions and workshops were regularly held at the various Plants
+awareness sessions and workshops were regularly held at various Plants

 and Units.
-A total of 147 workshops involving 3179 participants were
+A total of I4I workshops involving 2938 participants were

-organized for enhancing Vigilance Awareness on Whistle Blower
+organized for enhancing Vigilance Awareness on Whistle Blower Policy,

 - Periodic surprise checks including joint checks were conducted

 from the preventive vigilance activities mainly on account of these

 - Vigilance provides vital inputs to the operating authorities for